 On the opposite side, you can find usages of foreign keys in other tables.
 You will be navigated to the data referencing your row and column.
 If the cursor is on a column that is not referenced, then you can choose what data you want to navigate to.

-The last enhancement in this section: values of two or three cells can be compared in the Diff Viewer.
+Values of two or three cells can be compared in the Diff Viewer.
 Select them and press Shift+Ctrl+D.

 Any table or result-set can be exported in a variety of formats including